taylordotfish/pyrcb/README.md

 [2]: https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt

 `register(nickname)`
 Sends the IRC server nickname and user information.
+Raises a `ValueError` if the specified nickname is already in use.

 `join(channel)`
 Joins the specified channel.